ab1567/AlynCoin-public/bridge/README.md

 Wrapped AlynCoin (wALYN) is a BEP-20 token on BNB Smart Chain representing native AlynCoin (ALYN) at a 1:1 ratio.
 A multisig custodian holds the ALYN reserves and controls minting and burning of wALYN.
+The Solidity contract uses OpenZeppelin Contracts v4.9.

 ## Addresses
 - **wALYN contract:** `0x...` (BscScan link)